Kolay-IITK/OpenSeesDocumentation/source/user/manual/material/uniaxialMaterials/Steel02M.rst

 .. admonition:: Example

-   The following example constructs a `Steel02M` material using all material parameters.
+   The following example constructs a ``Steel02M`` material using all material parameters.
+For additional examples and implementation details, see `Steel02M GitHub repository <https://github.com/Kolay-IITK/Steel02M>`_.

    .. code-block:: tcl